 The trade routes of Ancient Africa played an important role in the economy of many African Empires.
-Goods from Western and Central Africa were traded across trade routes to faraway places like Europe
+Goods from Western and Central Africa were traded across trade routes to faraway places like Europe, the Middle East, and India.

 What did they trade?